Joshua-z-Luo/myCraft/README.md

 TAB - Inventory

-Left click - Destroy block from inventory
+Left click - Break block

-Right click - Place block from inventory
+Right click - Place block

 Note that the controls are displayed in-game in the menu!